hope-aitchison/redhat-sysadmin/RHCSA-exam-labs/supporting info.md

 * Sticky bit - if applied to a directory, guarentees that only the user that created the file
 will be able to delete the file.

+## Scheduling tasks
+cron jobs and systemd timers are not connected to the STDOUT so commands like echo
+are not suitable.

+## Configuring time services
+While booting, linux obtains its time from the hardware clock, and sets system clock.
+Continued time synchronisation is achieved by fetching internet time, using the chronyd service.